Psychology Graduate Programs: Master's & PhD in Los Angeles

-A focus on research
+- A focus on research

-Courses in statistics and more
+- Courses in statistics and more

-An exam on all you learned
+- An exam on all you learned

 Pursuing a doctorate in Los Angeles could be your next move after earning your Master’s.
 Either program could be a step toward your career goals.
 And you could earn both!
 You could even pursue a dual Master’s / PhD program.
 In this case, you enter with a Bachelor’s degree.
 Then you earn your Master’s on the way to your doctorate.

 |This program focuses on applying psychology principles to human experience.
 Students explore theories, research methods, and ethics in the field.
 Coursework also includes developmental, social, and counseling psychology.||This program uses a scientist-practitioner model, with a focus on research and clinical experiences.
 Choose from concentrations in health psychology, clinical child psychology, and neuropsychology.|

 |No specific program accreditations||Accredited by the American Psychological Association (APA)|

 What Classes Are Needed for a Psychology Graduate Degree?

-Psychology grad programs cover the basic science of psychology.
+Psychology graduate programs cover the basic science of psychology.
 And, they cover how to use that knowledge in practice.
 You could study developmental psychology.
 And the biological bases of human behavior.
 You may also take courses on how to practice psychology.
 Plus, explore ethics and how to work with patients.
 And if you pursue a concentration, you’ll take courses in that area.
-Courses you could take include:

-History, Systems & Philosophy of Psychology
+- History, Systems & Philosophy of Psychology

-Life Span Development
+- Life Span Development

-Multicultural and Gender Issues
+- Multicultural and Gender Issues